-The rack-mountable workstation is a high-power, high-performance system.
-It provides VProTM graphics, 64-bit MIPS processors, and a high-bandwidth architecture in a convenient rack-mountable form factor.
+This workstation is a high-performance system.
+It provides VProTM graphics, 64-bit MIPS processors, and a high-bandwidth architecture in a convenient rackmount form factor.
 Features of the system include the following:

-- High-speed system architecture, available with 1, 2, or 4 processors. - VPro graphics with dual-channel, dual-head, and digital media options. - Scalable system memory, with capacities from 512 MB to 16 GB. - Ultra3 SCSI internal hard-disk drives, which provide large internal storage capacities and fast access times. - Two PCI/PCI-X compatible card buses with three available slots (four buses and seven available slots in dual-enclosure configurations). - IO9 system I/O board for efficient control of internal and external I/O. - Single- or dual-enclosure configuration.
+- High-speed system architecture, available with 1, 2, or 4 processors. - VPro graphics with dual-channel, dual-head, and digital media options. - Scalable system memory, with capacities from 512 MB to 16 GB. - Ultra3 SCSI internal hard-disk drives, which provide large internal storage capacities and fast access times. - Two PCI/PCI-X compatible card buses with three available slots (four buses and seven available slots in dual-enclosure configurations). - IO9 system I/O board for efficient control of internal and external I/O. - Single- or dual-enclosure factory configuration.
 The optional second enclosure provides additional memory and PCI-X capacity and can also be configured with a graphics or digital media board.
+See Appendix D for information on using an additional graphics board, monitor, keyboard and mouse.

-Figure 2-1 Single- and Dual-enclosure Rack-mountable Workstations
+Figure 2-1 Single- and Dual-enclosure Rackmount Workstations